 A deep dive into new insights about Grandstaff’s life

 The story of William Grandstaff, a Black frontiersman who once called Moab home, has long held a prominent place in our region’s history, and the incomplete record of his life in the Moab Valley has long invited question and controversy.
-Records recently uncovered by Salt Lake City based musician and writer Gerald Elias together and Nick Sheedy, Lead Genealogist of PBS’s Finding Your Roots with Henry Louis Gates, Jr., have helped paint a fuller picture of Grandstaff’s life, adding rich detail to what we know about his life before arriving in Moab.
+Records recently uncovered by musician and writer Gerald Elias (formerly of Utah, now a resident of Seattle) together and Nick Sheedy, Lead Genealogist of PBS’s Finding Your Roots with Henry Louis Gates, Jr., have helped paint a fuller picture of Grandstaff’s life, adding rich detail to what we know about his life before arriving in Moab.
 A recent virtual program with Elias and Sheedy by the Museum introduced these findings, outlined thoroughly here.

 Grandstaff’s Early Years